Department: Pathobiology and Population Sciences

 Research Groups: Host-Pathogen Interactions and Vaccinology

-Camilla is a Lecturer in Virology with research interests in emerging viruses, especially influenza A viruses, and in the antiviral innate immune response in different host species, including pigs and bats.
+Camilla is a Lecturer in Virology with research interests in emerging and multi-host viruses, especially Peste des petits ruminants virus (PPRV) and influenza A, and in comparative antiviral immunity in wild and domestic hosts.

 2010: PhD in Molecular Virology, University of Cambridge